 ACOTAR (catalogued line)

-A golden, feral High Lord behind an emerald-leaf mask — the Beast of the Spring Court, cursed to win love before the masks fuse forever.
+A golden, feral High Lord behind an emerald-leaf mask.
+The Beast of the Spring Court.
+49 years to win love before the masks fuse forever, no pressure.

-Feyre's first love and protector through Under the Mountain: a court of roses and ivy blooming and decaying at once.
+Feyre's first love, before the deconstruction.
+A court of roses and ivy blooming and rotting at the same time.
+Foreshadowing, in retrospect.

 At a glance